AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 By Bathroom Tiles, DIY, Tile Selection

 Stuck on how to take your bathroom design to the next level?
-The answer lies in your tile choice!
-And in 2021 it’s all about bathroom feature wall tiles.
+The answer lies in your bathroom tiles ideas!
+In 2021, it’s all about trending feature wall styles—specifically, statement tiles that transform your space into something fresh and unique.

-Looking beyond the functional benefits of bathroom tiles, adding a stylish feature wall is a great way to enhance a key element in your bathroom such as your vanity, shower wall or a freestanding bathtub.
+Looking beyond the functional benefits, adding a stylish feature wall is one of the most creative bathroom tile designs you can use to highlight key elements like your vanity, shower wall, or a freestanding bathtub.

-To give you some design inspiration, here are our top 5 trending feature wall bathroom tiles in Perth homes.
+To give you some design inspiration, here are our top 5 bathroom tile ideas for feature walls trending in Perth homes.

 Timber look tiles

 You’re probably used to seeing timber look tiles on floors, but they’re also perfect for bathroom feature walls.
 Creating a natural style in bathrooms is all the rage right now, and the rich earthy tones of timber tiles do it justice.
-Stone look tiles are also growing in popularity and is another way you can nail a natural looking bathroom design.
+Stone look tiles are also growing in popularity and provide another versatile option for modern bathroom tile designs.

 Matt finish bathroom tile